stolostron/application-ui/README.md

 ## Getting Started

+The Application UI runs only on the hub cluster.
+It defines the user interface used to create and manage application resources deployed on your managed clusters through the use of Application lifecycle subscription operators.
+This console component, application-ui, does not have any direct dependencies on backend components provided by Application lifecycle.
+Instead, it depends on the console-api and search-api components to work with the custom Kubernetes resources of the Application lifecycle model.
+The application-ui component is packaged as a Helm chart using the application-chart module.
 This is a guide on how to build and run open-cluster-management application-ui from code.

 ## Design